H. A. Davis: Political career

 Davis was a steadfast supporter of Women's Suffrage.
 He gave many reasons whenever asked why he supported it, including, "Nobody questions a man's right to the voting franchise just because he is male.
 Men themselves have wisely curtailed the ballot to a certain age, to defined conditions and in many states to educational requirements.
 Just why women should be classed with children, the uneducated, criminals and idiots in the division of the human family who are denied the suffrage privilege has always surpassed my comprehension.
 He campaigned extensively for suffrage during 1912, and expressed optimism over its passage in the November 1912 election.
 Davis was successful in his campaign, and the referendum giving women the right to vote in Arizona passed by a 2–1 margin on November 5, 1912.
 Following the passage of the suffrage referendum, Davis authored a bill to expedite the registration of women voters to ensure they were eligible to vote in the next election.
 The bill passed both the senate and the house in March 1913.

 In that first legislative term, Davis was also the author of the Davis University Timber Act, which regulated the extraction of timber from lands controlled by the state university, and mandated the sale dollars to be added to the permanent endowment of the school.
 In 1914, during an address at the University of Arizona, Davis advocated eradicating all fees and tuition for students at the university.
 He felt that the loss in revenue could be made up from other sources, particularly better management of the income derived from lands owned by the university.
 In 1913 it was reported that Davis was one of five democrats in the state senate who would run for governorship in 1914.
 However, by July 1914, Davis had turned his attention from the governor's seat to running for re-election to the state senate, and in August he officially announced his candidacy for the state senate.
 During the September Democrat primary, Davis came in third, behind O. S. Stapley, who finished first, and Sam F. Webb.
 Webb finished with 2,423 votes to Davis' 2,285, a lead of 138.
 Davis filed a petition for recount, alleging that there were canvassing irregularities in 9 districts.
 The petition was heard by the superior court, who ruled that a recount of those 9 districts should go forward.
-In the recount, Davis gained 58 votes while Webb lost 45, however that net difference of 103 was not enough to overcome the initial outcome of the election, and Webb was declared the Democrat nominee.
+In the recount, Davis gained 58 votes while Webb lost 45, however that net difference of 103 was not enough to overcome the initial outcome of the election, and Webb was declared the Democratic nominee.